leolion3/Portfolio/README.md

 # Who am I?

 My name is Leonard Haddad.
 I am a 21-year-old Israeli-German Computer Science student at the University of Bremen in Germany.
-I've dedicated every little bit of my freetime into learning the basics of networking, studying for the CCNA Certification in addition to learning pentesting, web-dev, and dozens of more things.
+I've dedicated every little bit of my freetime into learning the basics of networking, studying for the CCNA Certification in addition to learning pentesting, web-dev, and dozens of other things.
-This repo provides some of the useful little tools I've created which I personally use on a daily basis.
+This repo provides some of the useful tools I've created and which I use on a daily basis.

 I am fluent in 4 Languages:
 <ul>